 Last Thursday morning, April 26, I was just leaving home for AHBC when I received a distressing phone call.
 Animal Hospital at Brier Creek, which I opened as a hometown family business in 2007, had been broken into overnight.
 A window was smashed, and the cash box was stolen.

-That Thursday morning, we were rattled and upset.
+On Thursday morning, we were rattled and upset.
 We powered through as a family—a family who spends more time together at AHBC than we spend with our own blood relatives.

 I told the team to call 911.
 While I hurried to the hospital, everyone sprang into action: taking photos and being careful not to disturb anything.
 Everyone pitched in to help the police officers do their job and get us back to business.